BenLowe2003/Generative-Art/README.md

 # Generative-Art
 A repository for my investigations of generative art.
+This is the creation of illustration using interessting algorithms.
+Distinct from AI art.